Definition of khat

 Residents near the site of Tuesday’s strike said that there were no military targets near the market, which sold a mild narcotic called khat.

 The airstrike on Saturday hit a market in Khulqut Nihm, about 20 miles north of the capital, Sana, that sold food, livestock and khat, a leaf that is chewed as a stimulant.

 Starting in 2003, small teams of CIA agents, commandos and interpreters flew into Somalia from Kenya aboard the daily flights that delivered khat, a popular narcotic.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'khat.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of KHAT
+Origin and Etymology of khat

 : a shrub (Catha edulis) cultivated in the Middle East and Africa for its leaves and buds that are the source of a habituating stimulant when chewed or used as a tea

-Seen & Heard
+Seen and Heard

 What made you want to look up khat?
 Please tell us where you read or heard it (including the quote, if possible).